https://www.ku.com.au/

 South Melbourne & Bayside

-Famed for its awesome yellow slides, Bicentennial Park is a fully fenced and beautifully designed Melbourne playground that the kids will want to return to time and time again.
+Famed for its impressive yellow slides, Bicentennial Park is a fully fenced, beautifully designed kids' park in Melbourne that little ones will want to return to time and time again.

 There is HEAPS to do at this playground, with numerous pieces of modern equipment and an enormous area to explore.
 Plenty of seating, barbecue areas, shaded areas, tables and toilets make Bicentennial Park a fabulous place to base the family for the afternoon.